openpnp/openpnp/Panelization.md

 In the panel image above, notice that in the X direction the boards are spaced line-to-line.
 That is, the right edge of the 0,0 board is butted directly against the left edge of the 1,0 board.
 This is an X spacing of 0.
 In the Y direction, there is a small gap because this design uses castellated vias.
 The Y spacing in this case is 1 mm.

+Setting the Design Origin##

-In this design, the lower left corner of PCB 0,0 is the design origin.
+The lower left corner of PCB 0,0 (the lower-left PCB) is the design origin.
 This means the lower left panel fiducial will have a negative Y. We'll enter that information below.
+This has important implications for your PCB export. **You need to export your PCB such that the lower-left corner of the lower-left PCB is 0,0.** If your design has rails, then some of the those rails (and rail fiducials) will have negative values.

 To panelize a design, create a job as you normally would, specifying the expected width and height.
 With the board selected, you'll see the panelize icon become active.